AudioKit/AudioKit/README.md

 Most importantly, you must read the [Migration Guide](docs/MigrationGuide.md)

-## Sponsor AudioKit!

-If you, your team or your company is using AudioKit, please consider [sponsoring Aure on Github Sponsors](http://github.com/sponsors/aure).

 ## Installation via Swift Package Manager

 To add AudioKit to your Xcode project, select File -> Swift Packages -> Add Package Depedancy.
 Enter `https://github.com/AudioKit/AudioKit` for the URL.